-#10.
+#12.
 Utilize Data Layer

-Google Tag Manager Data Layer is incredibly helpful when it comes to custom data and triggers.
+Google Tag Manager Data Layer is incredibly useful when it comes to custom data and triggers.
 Although it’s a pretty difficult concept to master for beginners, it is one of the key parts of tag management.
 So whether you like it or not, you will have to understand it.

 If you want to track certain parts/features of your website and default GTM auto-event listeners do not catch any interactions, my recommendation would be utilizing Data Layer.

 - Form Tracking.
-If GTM form triggers don’t catch your form’s submissions, ask developer to fire dataLayer.push event with data you’re interested in.
-I have posted a detailed step-by-step guide how to track form submissions with Data Layer.
-If you’re into form tracking with GTM, consider reading my extended guide of 5 form tracking methods with Google Tag Manager.
+If GTM form triggers don’t catch your form’s submissions, ask a developer to fire dataLayer.push event with data you’re interested in.
+I have posted a detailed step-by-step guide on how to track form submissions with Data Layer.
+If you’re into form tracking with GTM, consider reading my extended guide of form tracking methods with Google Tag Manager.

-- Passing Ecommerce data from online store.
+- Passing Ecommerce data from an online store.
 If you plan to track Google Analytics Ecommerce transactions with Google Tag Manager, your developers will need to push transaction data into Data Layer (e.g. product ID, price, etc.) by using that very same dataLayer.push method.

 I have also written a comprehensive post on what Data Layer in Google Tag Manager is and how it works.